matan3sh/esh-assignment/README.md

 ## UX Improvements

-The search input field allows users to quickly find Star Wars entities as they type, with categories displayed dynamically as they narrow down the results.
+- **Autocomplete Search with Debounce**: The search input field allows users to quickly find Star Wars entities as they type, with categories displayed dynamically as they narrow down the results.
 To prevent unnecessary API calls, a `useDebounce` hook is used to delay the search request until the user stops typing, ensuring smoother and more responsive interactions.

+- **URL Persistence for Search**: The search input fields value is synchronized with the URL query parameters.
+This means that even if the user refreshes the page, the search term persists in the URL and is automatically reloaded.
+This allows the user to maintain their search state across page reloads, providing a seamless experience when revisiting the app.

 ## Usage